bvr/bvr.github.io/notes.md

  - [ ] - Make sure it works nice on small screens (mobile)
  - [ ] - Dark mode?
+ - [ ] - Scrolling similar to how readthedocs implement it (with keyboard it scrolls both lists) - example at https://pyglet.readthedocs.io/en/latest/programming_guide/quickstart.html
+ - [ ] - Keyboard shortcut to enter the search box (with `/` key)
+ - [ ] - Tags in article should be clickable and fill in the search box
+ - [ ] - Can/should we remember the filter?
+Probably not easily

 ## Favicon